-Pastors are having mixed feelings when it comes to a construction project during the uncertain times of COVID-19.
-Some Pastors are waiting in fear to see how the pandemic will play out while several are leading in faith taking advantage of this time to upgrade their campus in preparation for return.
+Pastors are having mixed feelings when it comes to a construction project and the continued uncertain times brought about by COVID-19.
+Some Pastors are waiting to see how the pandemic construction pricing will play out while several are leading in faith taking advantage of this time to upgrade their campus.
 Our goal with this Blog is to outline some potential projects that you should consider, and reasons why now is the optimal time to plan and execute.

 Before we describe the 4 potential projects, let us identify 2 reasons as too why now could be the best time to start:

 We have seen several Churches open back up and people are flowing through the doors, more than before.
 This could be a result of missing community with others and being together, seeing the service online, or seeing the world in turmoil.
 But, none the less, people are coming.
 This may be a great time to evaluate our campus and consider a project to help continue or spark additional growth.